 Crawley Question Time is back for another year, giving residents an opportunity to ask questions about topics important to them.

-The annual event takes place from 7-9pm on Thursday 14 March in the Civic Hall in the town centre.
+The annual event takes place from 7-9pm on Thursday 12 March at Crawley College in the town centre.

 The event is open to everyone; the public, business leaders and partner organisations.
 The views and comments expressed will help the council and others to plan work on improving services and the town in general.

-To register to attend the debate visit http://www.eventbrite.co.uk and search for ‘Crawley Question Time 2020’.
+To register for your free ticket to attend the debate visit http://www.eventbrite.co.uk and search for ‘Crawley Question Time 2020’.

 Free parking is available at the college after 6pm.

 If you have any questions about the event, email firstname.lastname@example.org or call 01293 438000.